fardian123/Pawers-Machine-Learning/README.md

 - Expand the dataset to include more classes of cat skin diseases.
 - Explore advanced architectures and methodologies to further enhance accuracy.
-- Integrate the chatbot and CNN model into a mobile or web application for improved user experience.